-Physics C (calculus based): Students having obtained a 5 in both Mechanics and E&M will receive 2 credits upon successful completion of Physics 290, assuming that they have not completed any courses in an introductory sequence.
-Students having obtained a 5 in Mechanics, independent of their score in E&M, will receive 1 credit upon successful completion of Physics 195 or 205, assuming that they have not completed any of the first-semester courses of the introductory sequence.
+Physics C (calculus based): Students having obtained a 5 in Mechanics and/or E&M should consult with the department about placement.
+Students with a 5 in both Mechanics and E&M can place into Physics 290.
+They will receive 2 credits upon successful completion of Physics 290, assuming that they have not completed any courses in an introductory sequence.
+Students having obtained a 5 in Mechanics, independent of their score in E&M, can place into Physics 195 or 205.
+They will receive 1 credit upon successful completion of Physics 195 or 205, assuming that they have not completed any of the first-semester courses of the introductory sequence.